MarTnquesada/martnquesada.github.io.hugo/content/blog/look-tokenizers.md

 # we don't have to create the slice when we hit the cache.
 ```

-Does not seem like it has been done because data buffer is still a string slice, and it's not using hash64.
+It does not seem like it has been done because data buffer is still a string slice, and it's not using hash64.
 Something that anyone can add?

 ##### 2. Apply special cases